OpenSight/StorLever/docs/api/utils.rst

 1 NTP Management
 ------------------

-The following operations are used to management NTP configuration of system.
+The following operations are used to manage NTP configuration of system.

 1.1 Get NTP server list
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~